evanwire/evanwire/README.md

 Here is a little info about me:
 - I am a Junior at Rutgers University studying computer science and statistics
 - I am currently working as a Data Science Intern for Colgate Palmolive
-- In addition to coding, I playing the guitar, reading, and trading stocks
+- In addition to coding, I love playing the guitar, reading, and trading stocks
 - I am currently developing my machine learning skills in hopes of building an algorithmic trading bot

 ![Evan's github stats](https://github-readme-stats.vercel.app/api?username=evanwire&theme=tokyonight&layout=compact)